from small one page howto to huge articles all in one place

 EPERM

-The calling process does not have appropriate privileges.
-The process calling sched_setaffinity() needs an effective user ID equal to the user ID or effective user ID of the process identified by pid, or it must possess the CAP_SYS_NICE capability.
+(sched_setaffinity()) The calling thread does not have appropriate privileges.
+The caller needs an effective user ID equal to the real user ID or effective user ID of the thread identified by pid, or it must possess the CAP_SYS_NICE capability in the user namespace of the thread pid.

 ESRCH

-The process whose ID is pid could not be found.
+The thread whose ID is pid could not be found.

 VERSIONS

 The CPU affinity system calls were introduced in Linux kernel 2.5.8.
-The library interfaces were introduced in glibc 2.3.
+The system call wrappers were introduced in glibc 2.3.
 Initially, the glibc interfaces included a cpusetsize argument, typed as unsigned int.
 In glibc 2.3.3, the cpusetsize argument was removed, but was then restored in glibc 2.3.4, with type size_t.

 CONFORMING TO